M-PAW/bug-tracker/README.md

 # bug-tracker
-An issue / bug tracker meant to help managers and teams of developers to manage one or more software projects and keep on top of potential issues in a timely manner.
+An issue / bug tracker meant to help project managers and teams of developers to manage one or more software projects and keep on top of potential issues in a timely manner.

 ## 1 - Setup
 - Open terminal and navigate to the project folder